(30): Facebook Friendship: Factual or Fictitious?

 Some reasons, however, brought me back to Facebook much later in 2009.
 I have been very active since then.
 But Facebook, in general, is grossly lacking substance on an almost daily basis.
 This is happening due, chiefly, to how numerous people misuse the core essence of its raison d'être: Friendship.
 Is this friendship real, fake or a joke?
 Well, it depends.

 Man is a complicated creature which only the Creator knows its ins and outs.
 Today, scholars of non-fiction writings have discovered that social networking websites are miniatures of life writings such as diary, memoir, travelogue, etc. We consciously or otherwise chronicle our daily activities by broadcasting events like meeting a girlfriend/boyfriend, getting engaged, married and kids; travelling, sitting for exams, deaths, and so much more.
 The point here—don’t miss it—is to establish the fact that our attitudes, religious and political views, perceptions, tastes, likes and dislikes, and so on are so much manifested in what we do there.
 This I observed and subtracted the empirical data for my conclusion that Facebook friendship is more unreal than real.

 For instance, it’s only a Facebook friend that can pass by you more than 10 times a day without saying a simple “hello” or “Salaam” to each other.
 It’s only a Facebook friend that will ignore your invite to your marriage on Facebook and later complain that you don’t value him for not inviting him.
 It’s only a Facebook friend that will always count how many “likes” and “comments” your updates get and feel unhappy when you got so many, or more than his.
 It’s only a Facebook friend that will never like or comment on your updates, no matter how meaningful and topical they are.
 Why?
 It’s you—his friend—who posted them.
-It’s him who will constantly visit your profile and stalk!
+It’s him who will continuously visit your profile and stalk!
 Etc.